Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to send money to Paraguay

-Ways to send money to Paraguay from Canada
+Ways to send money to Paraguay from Singapore

-- Bank transfers.
-Not all major Canadian banks will allow you to send money to Paraguay, and those that do could attach high fees and less competitive exchange rates.
+- Bank transfer.
+Not all major Singapore banks will allow you to send money to Paraguay, so you’ll need to ask.
+Those that do could have a weaker exchange rate for SGD to PYG.

 - PayPal.
-While it can be expensive, this electronic payment giant can move your money from Canada to friends and family in Paraguay.
+While it can be expensive, this electronic payment giant can move your money from Singapore to friends and family in Paraguay.

-- Checks and money orders.
-Although it’s not the fastest option, you can buy an international check from your local bank or Canada Post to mail to loved ones and businesses in Paraguay.
+- Cheques and money orders.
+Although it’s not fast, you can buy an international cheque from your local bank or post office to mail to loved ones and businesses in Paraguay.